 Where the design community meets.

-Amsterdam, The Netherlands Senior UX Designer at Booking.com Joined almost 8 years ago via an invitation from Stuart F.
+Amsterdam, The Netherlands Senior UX Designer at Booking.com Joined about 8 years ago via an invitation from Stuart F.

 Andy hasn't posted any stories yet.

 We fly suitable candidates out to the Netherlands for face to face interviews and include relocation support (both financial and advice) for successful candidates!